Tempesta di Mare – Philadelphia Baroque Orchestra & Chamber Players

 Tempesta’s Philadelphia Concert Series, noted by the Philadelphia Inquirer for its “off-the-grid chic factor,” emphasizes creating a sense of discovery for artists and audience alike.
 Launched in 2002, the series has included 31 modern “world premieres” of lost or forgotten baroque masterpieces, leading the Inquirer to describe it as “an old-music group that acts like a new-music group, by pushing the cutting edge back rather than forward.”
 Its supporters include the Pew Charitable Trusts, the William Penn Foundation, the Presser Foundation and the National Endowment for the Arts.

-Tempesta’s international appearances have included the Prague Spring Music Festival, the Göttingen Handel Festival, the Mendelssohn-Remise Berlin and the International Fasch Festival in Zerbst.
-Notable North American presenters have included the Frick Collection, the Oregon Bach Festival, Abbey Bach Festival, Whitman College, Cornell Concerts, the Yale Collection, the Flagler Museum, and the Garmany Series, Hartford.
-This season, the orchestra performs on the Miami Bach Festival.
+Tempesta’s international appearances have included the Prague Spring International Music Festival, the Göttingen Handel Festival, the Mendelssohn-Remise Berlin and the International Fasch Festival in Zerbst.
+Notable North American presenters have included the Miami Bach Festival, the Frick Collection, the Oregon Bach Festival, Abbey Bach Festival, Whitman College, Cornell Concerts, the Yale Collection, the Flagler Museum, and the Garmany Series, Hartford.
+This season, Tempesta returns to the Frick Collection in New York City, and performs on the concert series of the National Gallery of Art in Washington, D.C., at Wesleyan University (Connecticut), in Lancaster, PA and in Williamsburg and Norfolk, VA.

 For booking information, contact Dugan Morgridge, firstname.lastname@example.org, Programs and Bookings Coordinator, Tempesta di Mare.